BartMassey/ttt-bench/README.md

 between languages.
 Slow recursion might be a problem for this code, but most of the time is expected to be spent in gamevalue() checking for wins.
-As such, it's running the most generic little for loops ever.
+As such, it's running the most generic little `for`-loops ever.

 I split the program across several files, for complicated reasons.
 Thus this code is also a demo of separate source